gayanvoice/most-active-github-users-nodejs/CONTRIBUTING.md

 ---
 #### Add new country
 ##### Server
-1. Create new country variable [server.js#L6](https://github.com/gayanvoice/githubstats/blob/ab7bafdc24cef53abd2ec01a7b73a6536172cc65/server.js#L6).
+Create new country array object [server.js#L62](https://github.com/gayanvoice/githubstats-github-graphql/blob/d00a177b006cb4d08052f58a9f8415fe504b55f3/server.js#L62).
-The array structure is `var country = ["CountryName", "CityName", "CityName"];` You can add five most populated cities.
+The array structure is ` {city: ["Country_Name", "CountryName", "City", "City"]}` You can add five most populated cities.
 These cities should be supported by GitHub (Sometimes the native languages may not work).
-2. Add city to the timer function [server.js#L292](https://github.com/gayanvoice/githubstats/blob/ab7bafdc24cef53abd2ec01a7b73a6536172cc65/server.js#L292).
-The query structure is ` let query = new GraphQuery('country', country);` The `var country` variable is used.
-The country name should be lowercase.
-The timer should have 10 minute intervals.
-3. Create the json file of the country in  [data](https://github.com/gayanvoice/githubstats/tree/master/data).
-Copy an existing json file and rename it to the country name.
-##### Testing the server
-1. Change the GitHub API key in [GraphQuery.js#L16](https://github.com/gayanvoice/githubstats/blob/ab7bafdc24cef53abd2ec01a7b73a6536172cc65/GraphQuery.js#L16).
-Replace it by your own API key from
-[tokens](https://github.com/settings/tokens) with permissions to _read:discussion, read:enterprise, read:org, read:packages_ in GitHub.
-2. Run the server by `node server.js`

-##### The country name is in the above three steps should be same.
-And it should be in lowercase, remove spaces, or characters like United States in `unitedstats` or Russia `russia`
-##### The names of the cities should be in one word such as Buenos Aires in `BuenosAires` or Český Krumlov in `ČeskýKrumlov`

 ---
 ##### Client
-Add the country name to [App.js#L109](https://github.com/gayanvoice/githubstats/blob/a7e8283fdf933717fbef6dfadea754cf47176a98/client/src/App.js#L109).
-The structure is `<span className="nav-link"><Link to="/country/countryname/0/25">Country Name</Link></span>`
+Add the country name to [Home.js#L122](https://github.com/gayanvoice/githubstats-github-graphql/blob/d00a177b006cb4d08052f58a9f8415fe504b55f3/client/src/components/Home.js#L122).

-##### Testing the client
-Go to the client directory `cd client` and run the React server by `npm run start`

 ##### After you have done the changes you can create a [Create request](https://github.com/gayanvoice/githubstats/pulls) and name it `Add Country Name`.
 After the review, if there are no errors your contribution will be displayed in [GitHubStats](http://www.githubstats.com/) with a link to your GitHub profile.